SmitherSec/bug-bounty-resources/README.md

 It does contain a list of resources ordered both by type of medium and by security researcher.
 This repository will be in constant development.
 You are welcome to submit pull requests.
 I want to thank all security researchers for sharing quality content.
-It is incredibly helpful to find my way as a beginner security researcher.
+It is incredibly helpful to find my way as a security researcher.

 For questions or comments please contact me on [LinkedIn](https://nl.linkedin.com/in/hendrickgroeneveld)